 Sea-level fluctuations in the Cretaceous Period

-Supervisors: Prof Dietmar Müller and Dr Maria Seton
+Supervisors: Dr Maria Seton and Prof Dietmar Müller

 The Cretaceous Period (145-66 million years ago) was a ‘greenhouse world’ with atmospheric CO2 exceeding 1000 ppm and extremely high global sea levels, around 100-200 m higher than at present.
 Even though there were no waxing and waning inland ice sheets in the Cretaceous, the period records substantial sea level fluctuations, whose origin is not well understood.
 Variations in the age and volume of ocean basins due to plate tectonics is the main driver of global long-term sea level.
 Reconstructions of the age and volume of the main ocean basins suggest that global long-term sea level was highest around 120 Ma, whereas reconstructions of paleocoastlines based on geological data suggest that the global sea level high was later, either at around 100 or 80 Ma.